DanielOhrin/NutriHelp/README.md

 _May be updated to a voice-guided tour in the future._

-  I am aware of the massive security risk that debouncing email and username gives.
+Please note: I am aware of the security risk of debouncing emails and usernames.
 I would not host the website publicly with that feature.
-It was so I could learn debouncing, and React's `useRef`.
+I implemented it so I could learn debouncing, and React's `useRef` hook.